Nature

 Questions for those who doubt or oppose the Christian faith

 Scientific view of the world.
-Atheists often claim to have a scientific worldview.
+Atheist often claim to have a scientific worldview.
 However, this worldview is based on faith and contradicts the evidence

 I used to be a science believer.
 Scholars think their positions represent science, reason, and critical thinking.
 However, they resort to faith in explaining the origin of everything